 Can Enhanced Security be implemented on an office-to-office basis?

-Yes, security groups can be used by the local admin to define the limitations of users on an officebyoffice basis.
+Yes, security groups can be used by the local admin to define the limitations of users on an office-by-office basis.

 Will we be required to use Enhanced Security to complete ISP assessments?